Hypergraph Two-Coloring in the Streaming Model: Notation

-We will be interested in space-efficient streaming algorithms for finding two-colorings of hypergraphs.
-Consider a hypergraph with edge set $E=\{e_{1},\ldots,e_{\q}\}$.
+We are interested in space-efficient streaming algorithms for finding two-colorings of hypergraphs.
+Consider a hypergraph with hyperedge set $E=\{e_{1},\ldots,e_{\q}\}$.
 The hyperedges are made available to the algorithm one at a time in some order $e_{i_1},\ldots, e_{i_\q}$.
-To keep the problem general, we will not assume that the vertex set is fixed in advance.
-The algorithm will become aware of the vertices as they arrive as part of the stream of hyperedges.
-We will assume that each vertex is encoded using $B$ bits.
+To keep the problem general, we do not assume that the vertex set is fixed in advance unless otherwise stated; the algorithm will become aware of the vertices as they arrive as part of the stream of hyperedges.
+We assume that each vertex is encoded using $B$ bits.
 The goal is to design a space-efficient algorithm (deterministic or randomized) that can output a valid coloring for the entire hypergraph once all the hyperedges have \emph{passed}.
 We may allow multiple passes over the input data.
 We call the algorithm a $r$-pass streaming algorithm, if it outputs a valid coloring after making $r$ passes over the input stream.
-By space-efficient, we mean that the algorithm uses $\poly(\n)$ internal workspace.
-We will assume that $\n$ is large, say at least 100.
+By space-efficient, we mean that the algorithm uses $\poly(\n)$ bits of internal workspace.
+We assume that $\n$ is large, say, at least 100.

 Denote by $ s^D_r (\V,\q,\n)$ the minimum space used by a deterministic $r$-pass streaming algorithm that on receiving an $\n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperedges produces a proper two-coloring of $H$.
-Similarly, $ s^R_r (\V,\q,\n)$ is the minimum space used by a randomized $r$-pass streaming algorithm that on receiving an $\n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperedges with probability at least $\frac{3}{4}$(say) produces a proper two-coloring of $H$ (or declares failure).
-When $r$ is omitted from the subscript, it is assumed $r=1$.
+Similarly, $ s^R_r (\V,\q,\n)$ is the minimum space used by a randomized $r$-pass streaming algorithm that on receiving an two-colorable $\n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperedges, with probability at least $\frac{3}{4}$ produces a proper two-coloring of $H$ or declares failure otherwise.
+Note that such an algorithm can be made to output a valid coloring with probability $1-\delta$, for any $\delta \in (0,1)$ by running it in parallel $O(\log (1/\delta))$ times and choosing any one of the valid colorings produced.
+This increases the space requirement by a multiplicative factor of $O(\log (1/\delta))$.
+When $r$ is omitted from the subscript, it is assumed that $r=1$.